 Trevelyan College is a gowned college.
 We wear gowns to formal dinners and to University matriculation.
 Gowns are provided by the JCR at the cost on the left and can be sold back to the JCR at the end of your degree.

 Bed linen pack containing duvet, duvet cover, pillow, pillowcase and sheets (International Students only).

 A subscription charge may apply in some JCR Societies

 Covers life membership of the Durham Castle Society, College's alumni association for current and former members of the College.
 Find out more at the Castle Alumni website.

 Castle Society Membership - Undergraduate

-Gowns are a very important part of the history of University College, dating back to its founding in 1832.
-They are worn at formal events throughout the year and at Matriculation during induction week.
+Gowns are an important part of the history of University College dating back to its founding in 1832.
+They are worn at formal events throughout the year and at Matriculation during Induction Week.